Way2School4Cool/Capstone/README.md

 		If using another os, change file paths in the code as needed

 		In these files you will include your authentication tokens for Twilio, Twitter, & Discord

+	3: Create a "PDLogs" folder at the same level as the "Capstone" folder.

+		Feel free to leave this blank